Closely competing valence bond crystal orders in the ground state of the spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on the pyrochlore lattice: a large scale unrestricted variational study: Introduction

 \section{Introduction}

 Strongly frustrated quantum magnet is a marvelous playground to explore novel state of matter and novel form of excitations.
 Study of these issues are not only for the fun of fundamental research, but may also have great potential in future applications, especially that related to quantum information industry.
-The spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model defined on the kagome lattice(KAFH) is probably the most well known example of strongly frustrated quantum magnet in two spatial dimension and has been the focus of intensive research in the last three decades both theoretically and experimentally.
+The spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model defined on the kagome lattice(KAFH) is probably the most well known example of strongly frustrated quantum magnet in two spatial dimension and it has been the focus of intensive research in the last three decades both theoretically and experimentally.
 While there remains a large amount of mysteries with this system, it is generally believed that the ground state of the spin-$\frac{1}{2}$ KAFH host a quantum spin liquid\cite{Elser,Chalker,Leung,Sindzingre,Nakano,Lauchli,Jiang,Yan,Hastings,Ran,Iqbal,Liao}.

-The spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model defined on the pyrochlore lattice(PAFH) is a close analogy of the spin-$\frac{1}{2}$ KAFH in three spatial dimension and has long been the focus of theoretical studies\cite{Harris,Isoda,Canals1,Canals2,Koga,Tsunetsugu1,Tsunetsugu2,Berg,Sondhi1,Sondhi2,Han,Burnell,Normand1,Normand2,Huang,Chandra,Iqbal2,Liu,Luitz,Nikita}.
-The pyrochlore lattice is a three dimensional network made of conner-sharing tetrahedrons and is closely related to the kagome lattice, which is a two dimensional network made of conner-sharing triangles.
-More specifically, the pyrochlore lattice can be viewed as the stacking of kagome planes oriented in the direction of the four facets of an elementary tetrahedron(see Fig.1).
+The spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model defined on the pyrochlore lattice(PAFH) is a close analogy of the spin-$\frac{1}{2}$ KAFH in three spatial dimension and it has long been the focus of theoretical studies\cite{Harris,Isoda,Canals1,Canals2,Koga,Tsunetsugu1,Tsunetsugu2,Berg,Sondhi1,Sondhi2,Han,Burnell,Normand1,Normand2,Huang,Chandra,Iqbal2,Liu,Luitz,Nikita,Robin}.
+The pyrochlore lattice is a three dimensional network made of conner-sharing tetrahedrons.
+It is closely related to the kagome lattice, which is a two dimensional network made of conner-sharing triangles.
+More specifically, the pyrochlore lattice can be viewed as the stacking of kagome planes oriented in the direction of the four facets of an elementary tetrahedron in the pyrochlore lattice(see Fig.1).
 The Hamiltonian of the spin-$\frac{1}{2}$ PAFH is given by

 Here the sum is over nearest-neighboring(NN) bonds of the pyrochlore lattice. $J>0$ is the antiferromagnetic exchange coupling between NN sites.
 In the following, we will set $J=1$ as the unit of energy.
 The strongly frustrated nature of the spin-$\frac{1}{2}$ KAFH and the spin-$\frac{1}{2}$ PAFH can be seen more clearly by rewriting their Hamiltonian as the sum of squares of the total spin in their structure units